tchoi8/poetry/poems/textmessage.md

 Poetry
 is
 waiting
 on
-Text message.
+text message.

 Song
 is
 the
 delivered
 reply.